starikcetin/Eflatun.SceneReference/README.md

 2. The Scene GUID to Path Map is outdated.
 To fix this, you can either manually run the map generator, or enable all generation triggers.
 It is highly recommended to keep all the generation triggers enabled.

 You can avoid it by checking `IsSafeToUse` (recommended) or `IsInSceneGuidToPathMap`.

+## `SceneReferenceCreationException`

+Thrown when something goes wrong during the creation of a `SceneReference`.

+It can happen for many different reasons.

+The exception message contains the particular reason and suggestions on how to fix it.

 ## `SceneReferenceInternalException`